 In 2021, New York took another historic step, raising the minimum wage to $15.20 per hour for all non-tipped employees in the state.
 This significant increase marked a broader commitment to ensuring fair compensation for all workers, regardless of their industry.

-Looking towards the future, the minimum wage is scheduled to increase to $16.20 per hour for all non-tipped employees in the state in 2024.
-These ongoing adjustments reflect New York’s dedication to ensuring that its workers can afford a decent standard of living and participate fully in the economy.
+Additionally, the minimum wage increased to $16.20 per hour for all non-tipped employees in the state in 2024.
+These adjustments are ongoing and reflect New York’s dedication to ensuring that its workers can afford a decent standard of living and participate fully in the economy.

 New York Minimum Wage Rates